bhardwajNihal/Excalidraw-clone/README.md

   - extracted token >> later verified it >> if failed - ws.close()

 12. Chat logic in the ws endpoint
-  - will take the simple in memory approach for state management.(state management libraries will make the codebase complex)
+  - will take the simple in memory approach for state management.(state management libraries -like redux will make the codebase complex)
   - store the joined user data in a global variable.
-  - on each request - check for the types -> add logic
+  - on each request - check for the types(join,leave,chat request) -> add logic
   - test the endpoints

   ✅Done with the Ws layer - join, leave and chat logic
+    - later get chats, and room details endpoint

+  ## Moving to the frontend

+  13. Done with a rough landing page.
+  14. Signup and signin page.
+  15. basic routing.

+  16. Setting up a canvas.
+Learnt basic methods.